 The Attorney General's Human Trafficking Commission was established in 2015.
-It is comprised of designees from state, local, and tribal agencies which have contact with victims or perpetrators, nongovernmental organizations that represent or work with victims, and other organizations and individuals, including victims, whose expertise would benefit the commission.
+It is charged with collecting and evaluating data on human trafficking activities in the state and promoting public awareness and training efforts.
 The Attorney General's office partnered with North Dakota FUSE and the North Dakota Council of Abused Womens Services (CAWS) in these efforts.

-Information about meetings of the Commission and its subcommittees is available on the Meetings page.
+Information about Commission and committee meetings is available on the Meetings page.

-The 64th Legislative Assembly approved an appropriation to the Office of Attorney General to provide one-time funding for human trafficking victims treatment and support services.
+The 64th and 65th Legislative Assemblies approved one-time appropriations through the Office of Attorney General to provide grant funding for human trafficking victims treatment and support services.

 In addition, the Office of Attorney General received $600,000 in federal funds under the grant “FY15 Enhanced Collaborative Model to Combat Human Trafficking” through September 30, 2018.
 These grant funds support the BCI task force investigations of human trafficking.
 Although details of the task force's ongoing efforts are not publicly available, general information is reported in the Office of Attorney General Biennial Report.